-The new Northside Library is an adaptive re-use project re-envisioning a Butler steel building erected in 1988 which previously served as a building supply warehouse.
-This project seeks to reconcile the nature of pre-engineered steel construction with the program, space, and performance imperatives of a high functioning public library.
+The new 37,320 SF Northside Library is an adaptive re-use project re-envisioning a Butler steel building erected in 1988 which previously served as a building supply warehouse.
+This project’s goal was to reconcile the nature of pre-engineered steel construction with the programming, spatial, and performance imperatives of a high functioning public library.

 HBM ￨ Design Architect, Architect of Record, Interior Designer